onmax/nimiq-developer-center-old/protocol/glossary.md

 ### **Albatross**

 Nimiq proof-of-stake algorithm.
 It is an algorithm inspired by the BFT protocol, assuming that 3*f*+1 validators, at maximum *f*, are malicious.
-Albatross achieves probabilistic finality by combining micro blocks and macro blocks.
+Nimiq PoS protocol achieves probabilistic finality by combining micro blocks and macro blocks.
 Micro blocks are produced and signed by a single validator, while macro blocks mark the end of an epoch and are produced using Tendermint, which ensures finality as they are agreed upon by at least 2f+1 validators.

 ### **BLS signature**

 The BLS signature scheme uses bilinear pairing and elliptic curve cryptography and has many valuable features.
-In Albatross, BLS is used for signature aggregation, allowing n signatures to be combined into a single signature, significantly decreasing the required data.
+In Nimiq PoS, BLS is used for signature aggregation, allowing n signatures to be combined into a single signature, significantly decreasing the required data.
 Validators generate a public and private key, and each validator uses their private key to produce a signature.
 BLS signatures allow for efficient signature aggregation, resulting in substantial space savings.

 ### **Batch**